amemori98/QCP2024/README.md

 Matrix subtraction: use - operator

-Transpose: transpose = matrix.tensor() where matrix is a Matrix object
+Transpose: matrix.tensor() where matrix is a Matrix object

-Adjoint: adjoint = matrix.adjoint() where matrix is a Matrix object
+Adjoint: matrix.adjoint() where matrix is a Matrix object

 Scalar multiplication: matrix.scalar(x) where matrix is a Matrix object, and x is a scalar number